envoyproxy/envoy-wasm/bazel/README.md

 The latest coverage report for master is available [here](https://s3.amazonaws.com/lyft-envoy/coverage/report-master/coverage.html).

-It's also possible to specialize the coverage build to specified test or test dir.
+It's also possible to specialize the coverage build to a specified test or test dir.
 This is useful when doing things like exploring the coverage of a fuzzer over its corpus.
-This can be done by passing test targets as the command-line arguments and using the `VALIDATE_COVERAGE` environment variables, e.g.:
+This can be done by passing coverage targets as the command-line arguments and using the `VALIDATE_COVERAGE` environment variable, e.g.:

 ```
 VALIDATE_COVERAGE=false test/run_envoy_bazel_coverage.sh //test/common/common:base64_fuzz_test